Do you want to know how to share posts on LinkedIn using PHP? In this article, I show you how to send a post on LinkedIn using LinkedIn API and PHP.

 define('SCOPES', 'r_emailaddress,r_liteprofile,w_member_social');

 Make sure to replace placeholders with actual values.
-Here, I set my local server URL as a ‘REDIRECT_URL’.
+Here, I set my local server URL as a REDIRECT_URL.
 In your case, this URL is different.
-To the ‘SCOPES’ constant, I have passed the default permissions which are sufficient for our end goal.
+To the SCOPES constant, I have passed the default permissions which are enough for our end goal.

 Build an Authorization URL

-In order to get your access token, it needs to build an authorization URL.
-This URL requires a client_id and redirect_uri as an additional parameter.
-Authorization URL takes you to the LinkedIn website where you have to complete the authentication.
+It needs to build an authorization URL to fetch the access token.
+This URL requires a client_id, redirect_uri, and scope as additional parameters.
+The authorization URL takes you to the LinkedIn website where you have to complete the authentication.
 After completing authentication, you will redirect back to the callback URL.
+In this callback URL, we’ll write a code to grab the access token.

 <?php